 All participants are subject to random drug and alcohol tests at the participant’s own cost in addition to the daily fee.

 Participation is generally restricted to medically disabled individuals, those on SSI and at the discretion of the Ada County Sheriff’s Office, self-employed individuals.

 Documentation of medical hardship or self-employment may be required for acceptance into program.

 Eligibility Requirements for the EM Program

-- Co-habitant waiver form must be signed by any adult 18 years of older living with the participant
+• A co-habitant waiver form must be signed by any adult living with the participant

-- The defendant must provide documentation for any appointments to leave house.
+• The inmate is subject to home check and must provide documentation and obtain approval for any medical or court appointments to leave the house.